tniraj7/Crypto/README.md

 # Crypto

-## How to run sever for log-in purpose
+## How to run server for log-in purpose

 ```bash
 > cd Crypto/